Browser tab notifications are one of those simple but effective features that quietly keep visitors engaged and encourage them to come back.

 However, if you only want your eye-catching message on specific pages, you can choose the ‘Shortcode’ option.

-For example, you might only want to add this code on the ‘Add to Cart’ page so that it can lower cart abandonment rates on your website.
+For example, you might only want to add this code to the ‘Add to Cart’ page to reduce cart abandonment on your website.

 If that is the case, you can choose the Shortcode option.